hftf/roirpt/jeff-phrasing/README2.md

 many sentences with high-frequency phrases:
 [Markov-chain (randomly) generated sentences](https://joshuagrams.github.io/steno-jig/markov.html?word_count=100&seed=0.99831923480476&hints=1&show_timer=1).

+The phrasing system should be relatively straightforward to pick up; just read this documentation, then start using it.
 It is recommended to make liberal use of the suggestions window and [tapey-tape](https://github.com/rabbitgrowth/plover-tapey-tape).